 Why do heating oil prices fluctuate?

-Heating oil prices paid by consumers can vary for a variety of reasons:
+Heating oil prices fluctuate for a variety of reasons:

-- Seasonality in the demand for heating oil—When crude oil prices are stable, home heating oil prices tend to rise in the winter months when demand is highest.
-A homeowner in the Northeast might use 850 gallons to 1,200 gallons of heating oil during a typical winter, and then they may consume very little during the rest of the year.
+- Heating oil demand is seasonal—When crude oil prices are stable, home heating oil prices tend to rise in the winter months when demand for heating oil is highest.
+A homeowner in the Northeast might use 850 gallons to 1,200 gallons of heating oil during a typical winter and consume very little during the rest of the year.

-- Changes in the cost of crude oil—The cost of crude oil is a major component of the price of heating oil.
-Crude oil prices are determined by worldwide supply and demand.
-Demand can vary worldwide based on the economy and weather in addition to other factors.
-Supply can be influenced by weather events in the United States and by political events in other countries.
-The supply of oil produced by members of the Organization of the Petroleum Exporting Countries (OPEC) can also affect world crude oil prices.
-Visit oil prices and outlook to learn more about specific factors that can influence crude oil prices.
+- The cost of crude oil changes—The cost of crude oil is a major component of the price of heating oil.
+Worldwide supply and demand determines the prices for crude oil.
+Demand will vary depending on factors such as the economy and the weather.
+Weather events in the United States and political events in other countries can affect supply.
+The amount of oil that members of the Organization of the Petroleum Exporting Countries (OPEC) produce can also affect world crude oil prices.
+Visit What drives crude oil prices? to learn more.

-- Competition in local markets—The number of heating oil suppliers in a particular region can affect the level of price competition in that area.
-Heating oil prices and service offerings can vary substantially in locations with few suppliers compared to areas with a large number of competing suppliers.
-Consumers in rural locations may pay higher prices for heating oil because there are fewer competitors.
+- Competition in local markets varies—The number of heating oil suppliers a region has can affect the level of price competition in that area.
+Heating oil prices and service offerings can vary substantially in places with few suppliers compared with areas that have a large number of competing suppliers.
+Consumers in rural locations that have fewer competitors may pay higher prices for heating oil.

-- Regional operating costs—Heating oil prices also are affected by the cost of delivering heating oil to remote locations.
-The cost of doing business by dealers can vary substantially depending on the area of the country where the dealer is located.
+- Regional operating costs can vary—The cost of delivering heating oil to remote locations can also affect heating oil prices.
+The cost of doing business can vary substantially depending on the area of the country where the dealer is located.

-What causes a surge in heating oil prices?
+What causes large increases in heating oil prices?

-During cold weather, the amount of heating oil in storage may be used much faster than it can be replenished, and refineries may not be able to keep up with demand.
-Wholesale buyers become concerned that supplies are not adequate to cover short-term customer demand, and they bid up prices for available product.
+Increases in consumption can draw down the amount of heating oil in storage much faster than it can be replenished, and refineries may not be able to keep up with demand.
+Wholesale buyers may bid up prices for available product if they think that supplies are not adequate to cover short-term customer demand.

-In the Northeast, for example, additional supplies of heating oil may have to be delivered from other parts of the world like the Gulf Coast or Europe.
+In the Northeast, for example, additional supplies of heating oil might come from other parts of the world such as the Gulf Coast or Europe.
 Transporting heating oil from these sources to the Northeast is expensive, and delivery can take several weeks.
-During that time, storage inventories drop further, buyers' anxiety about available short-term supply rises, and then prices rise—sometimes sharply—until new supply arrives.
+During that time, storage inventories may drop further, buyers' anxiety about available short-term supply may rise, and prices may increase—sometimes sharply—until new supply arrives.